fetchai/docs-archived/docs/i_nets/quickstart-aw3.md

 <li> Configure or customize the AEA.
 The following requirements must be satisfied (same as AW-2) for the seller AEA:

 <ul>
 <li>Agent must sell data offered by some public API.
-The data must be related to mobility or weather.</li>
+The data must be related to mobility or weather.
+The advertisement must include the correct service key (`seller_service`) and value (one of `weather_data` or `mobility_data`, depending on the data your agent is offering).</li>
 <li>Agent must sell data following the fipa protocol (<code>fetchai/fipa</code>) and advertise it using oef search protocol (<code>fetchai/oef_search</code>) on the SOEF (advertisement must include correct classification and public id of agent)</li>
-<li>Payment must be via a simple transfer on the incentivized testnet</li>
+<li>Payment must be via a simple transfer on the incentivized testnet.</li>
 </ul>

 </li>